7. How Pharmacists Claim Reimbursement: Information Required

 Pricing non-pre-priced extemporaneous preparations

-Pharmacists should notify the Department of Human Services when they elect to price non-pre-priced extemporaneous preparations.
+Pharmacists should notify the Services Australia when they elect to price non-pre-priced extemporaneous preparations.
 Each PBS prescription should be priced in accordance with the pricing principles and that price entered on the sticker.

 RPBS prescriptions for items not included in either the PBS or RPBS Schedule